SoftwareKitchen/MovieKt/README.md

   * DynamicPointDiagramVideoClip - point diagram
   * DynamicVerticalBarDiagramVideoClip - vertical bar diagram
   * DynamicTrajectoryDiagramVideoClip - trajectory diagram

+### Animations
+Animations reflect all changes in the video.
+Each animation will change a node's property and therefore trigger a redraw.

 ### Audio
 * AudioContainerClip - combination of other AudioClips, currently used for organizing sound in a video